PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 4/Lab 4/Lab4.md

 2. **Instructions**:
    - **Write Server Code**:
-     - On **VM2**, use a text editor to write the server code provided in **Figure 3** and save it as `daytimeServer.c`.
+     - On **VM2**, I used a text editor to write the server code provided in **Figure 3** and saved it as `daytimeServer.c`.
    - **Compile Server Code**:
-     - Run the following to create the server executable:
+     - I ran the following to create the server executable:
        ```bash
        soc@ubuntu-1404-2/csp: gcc -o daytimeServer daytimeServer.c DieWithMessage.o
        ```
-   - **Execute**: Test the server and client interaction as per **Exercise 4**.
+   - **Execute**: I tested the server and client interaction as in **Exercise 4**.

 3. **Modify and Re-test**:
-   - Modify `daytimeServer.c` to include your name with the date and time message.
+   - I modified `daytimeServer.c` to include my name with the date and time message.
-   - Recompile and re-run the server to verify the modification.
+   - I recompiled and re-ran the server to verify the modification.